What is the difference between a brasserie and a restaurant?

 Atmosphere in a brasserie

-Brasseries generally radiate an informal, lively atmosphere.
-They are often open all day and provide a place where people can gather for both a morning coffee and a late dinner.
-The interior can vary from classic to modern, but always maintains a sense of accessibility.
+Brasseries generally exude an informal, lively atmosphere.
+They are often open all day and offer a place where people can gather for both a morning coffee and a late dinner.
+The interiors can range from classic to modern, but always maintain a welcoming feel.

 Atmosphere in a restaurant

-Restaurants, on the other hand, offer a more formalized dining experience.
+Restaurants, on the other hand, offer a more formal dining experience.
 The emphasis is on comfort and service, making guests feel special and cared for.
-Depending on the type of restaurant, the décor can range from extremely elegant to minimalist, with a focus on creating a unique ambiance that suits the culinary style of the establishment.
+Depending on the type of restaurant, the decor can range from ultra-elegant to minimalist, with a focus on creating a unique ambiance that complements the establishment's culinary style.

 The menu and meals